osm2pgsql-dev/osm2pgsql-website/_manual/07-pgsql-output.md

 ### Schemas and Tablespaces

-Usually all tables, indexes and functions that the pgsql output creates are in the default public schema and use the default tablespace.
+Usually all tables, indexes and functions that the pgsql output creates are in the default schema and use the default tablespace.

 *Version >= 1.4.0*{: .version} You can use the command line option `--output-pgsql-schema=SCHEMA` to tell osm2pgsql that it should use the